LaunchCodeEducation/intro-to-professional-web-dev-wiki/Class-1-(Data-&-Variables).md

    1. Remind students to have their TFs check their code in order to get feedback.
    1. Provide a quick introduction to the Data & Variables studio.
    1. Note that the large group will meet again tonight to review the studio task.
+1. Graded Assignment #1 is open!
+With each of the six graded assignments in Unit 1, the key is to read through everything carefully and start on what you can do as soon as possible.
+In class, read through the instructions with your students and highlight what they are capable of doing after this class.

 ## Studio (TF Notes)